 The farmhouse exhibits include a country kitchen, living room and dining room.
 The kitchen has neat items such as an egg weighing scale, flour sifter, washboard and other items that were unique to farm life.

 My daughter loved hearing the old-fashioned music in the sitting room along with the childhood toys from the olden days.

 Other buildings to explore on this 20th century working farm are the privy, dairy, smokehouse and barn filled with antique farm equipment.
 The Floris Schoolhouse is used today as a preschool while the Blacksmith shop is open during special events.

 Little ones can ride on bright red, toy tractors or take a wagon ride to explore the grounds.
-During the season the carousel is in operation, but it was lacking any grand feature like a brightly colored top.

 A visit isn’t complete without visiting the country store.
 Housed in the old Vocational Agriculture Shop circa 1920, the country store was a variety store that served many purposes.

 From food to home goods and trinkets, you can even see an antique cash register.
 I was impressed that in addition to nostalgic candy like cow tales and candy buttons, they also stocked healthy snacks such as cheese sticks and applesauce.